wyle-timing-xx/audio-to-text-transcriber/README_EN.md

 1. **🎙️ Voice Input** → User's speech is transcribed to text
 2. **⏱️ Silence Detection** → Detects when user has paused (default 1.5 seconds) to determine question completion
 3. **🧠 AI Processing** → Sends the question to selected AI provider (OpenAI/Claude/Deepseek)
-4. **💬 Streaming Response** → AI answers stream in real-time to the console
+4. **💬 Streaming Response** → AI answers stream in real-time to the console (all providers now support this)
 5. **📝 Record Saving** → Q&A conversation saved to file (default `transcripts/qa_output.txt`)

 ### Tech Stack